kevinhughes27/money-logic-cli/README.md

 money-logic-cli
 ===============

-A javascript CLI for BMO Money Logic.
-So far the only function is bulkUpdate which lets you mass re-assign a category since Money Logic doesn't have bulk operations.
-I think the browser window needs to stay active or execution might get cut off by something.
+A javascript CLI for BMO Money Logic circa 2014.
+I added a bulkUpdate function which let you mass re-assign a category since at that time Money Logic did't have bulk operations.
+It was a little buggy and you had to stay focused on the window or else it crashed.
+I think the site detected inactivity and paused any running scripts.
+I used it to do a large re-classification that would have taken a while to do manually.
+The site now has this feature built in.

 Usage:
 ------